Homemade Peppermint Patties.

 Also, be sure to subscribe to my free monthly email newsletter, so you never miss out on any of my nonsense.

 Homemade Peppermint Patties Recipe

 - 6+ Confectioners / Icing / Powdered Sugar

 - 12 oz Chocolate of choice

 - Cut potatoes in half, scoop the insides into a mixing bowl, being careful not to include any of the skin.
 Add butter and salt, mash as well as you can – you want it as smooth as possible!

 - Carefully stir in 1 cup of powdered sugar – the mixture will go VERY liquid, don’t worry when this happens!

 - If there are any lumps in the mixture at this point, run it through a wire sieve, mashing the mixture as you go.
 Discard any lumps that you can’t force through.

-- Stir in peppermint extract (1 tsp for mildly minty, up to 2 tsp for “in your face” minty!) until well incorporated.
+- Stir in peppermint extract (1 teaspoon for mildly minty, up to 2 teaspoon for “in your face” minty!) until well incorporated.